 How does Acetium work?

 When a person smokes cigarettes, a significant amount of acetaldehyde is absorbed into saliva from tobacco smoke.
 The slowly released L-cysteine contained in the lozenge is very effective in binding the acetaldehyde in saliva.
-When this happens, the taste of cigarettes changes and the pleasure gained by smoking is reduced.
+Using Acetium lozenge during smoking changes the taste of cigarettes and reduces the pleasure of smoking.
 Both of these effects make it easier for a smoker to give up smoking.

 For how long should I use Acetium?
 Is there a limit to the length of use?